mangroliaparth/mangroliaparth/README.md

 **Operating Systems:** Windows

-**Third-party API Integration:** Twilio, Stripe, SendGrid, Yelp, Hikvision.
+**Integration of Third-party API:** Twilio, Stripe, SendGrid, Yelp, Hikvision.

 Thanks in advance for your interest and I look forward to connecting!